 After a colleague falls ill, psychiatrist Sam Foster is assigned one of their patients – art student Henry Letham.
 Henry concerns Sam when he announces that he is going to commit suicide at midnight that Saturday.
 As he becomes drawn into trying to ascertain Henry’s reasons for wanting to commit suicide, Sam finds that Henry has the uncanny ability to predict things.
 Sam visits Henry’s mother but others insist that she died months ago.
 As Sam becomes more deeply enwound in the mysteries surrounding Henry’s encroaching suicide, reality begins to blur altogether.

 Stay was an interesting film that never achieved much in the way of box-office when it came out.
 It was directed by Marc Forster, who emerged with the awards-acclaimed likes of Monster’s Ball (2001) and the J.M.
 Barrie biopic Finding Neverland (2004), both of which this author felt were overrated.
-Following Stay, Forster went onto make the meta-fiction Stranger Than Fiction (2006), the drama The Kite Runner (2007), the James Bond film Quantum of Solace (2008) and the zombie film World War Z (2013).
-Screenwriter David Benioff had previously written The 25th Hour (2002) and Troy (2004) and subsequently X-Men Origins: Wolverine (2009) and created the tv series Game of Thrones (2011– ).
+Following Stay, Forster went onto make the meta-fiction Stranger Than Fiction (2006), the drama The Kite Runner (2007), the James Bond film Quantum of Solace (2008), World War Z (2013) and other works.
+(See below for Marc Forster’s other genre films).
+Screenwriter David Benioff had previously written The 25th Hour (2002) and Troy (2004) and subsequently X-Men Origins: Wolverine (2009) and Gemini Man (2019) and most famously co-created the tv series Game of Thrones (2011-9).

 (Nominee for Best Director (Marc Forster) and Best Cinematography at this site’s Best of 2005 Awards).